 This agency has policies and procedures in place to ensure where upon receiving an allegation that an inmate was sexually abused at another facility, the head of the facility that received the allegation shall notify the head of the facility where the alleged abuse occurred.
 This notification shall occur within 72 hours.
-The Office of Inspector General will conduct an investigation of allegations.
+The State Police and Facility Investigator will conduct an investigation of allegations.

-Both above policies require that if an inmate alleges sexual abuse while confined at another facility, the Warden or designee will notify with notify on-site ADC staff who will notify Office of Inspector General's Criminal Investigation Unit office immediately to begin the investigations.
+Both above policies require that if an inmate alleges sexual abuse while confined at another facility, the Warden or designee will notify the other facility and State Police Criminal Investigation Unit.
+They will immediately begin the investigations.